 The initial year is taught at one of our partner colleges: Oaklands College or Barnet and Southgate College.
 You will be taught over two semesters (A and B) where you will study eight core modules in engineering, providing you with a solid platform from which to progress to your choice of Engineering Honours degree.

 On successful completion of the initial year, you will then continue your degree studies at the University of Hertfordshire’s College Lane campus.

 You will study 1 year at the college and progress onto the University of Hertfordshire for another 3 years (full-time) – 4 years total.

 Or you will study 1 year at the college and progress onto the University of Hertfordshire for another 4 years (sandwich) – 5 years total.

 What will I study?

-This is a great way of becoming familiar with the School of Engineering, as well as getting to know the staff and students from both colleges.
+This is a great way of becoming familiar with the School of Physics, Engineering and Computer Science, as well as getting to know the staff and students from both colleges.
 The lab sessions and projects have been developed so that you'll undertake practical activities in each of the major engineering discipline areas.

 Please note that some of the images and videos on our course pages may have been taken before social distancing rules in the UK came into force.